karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 I'm definitely **not** releasing Dayz to the public in its current state (@ the last bullet) but I think I'll continue to track daily.
 Hopefully catch ya at "I Tracked My Mood for Every Day of 2021"!

-Here's to many Great days that will come 🥂
+Happy New Year and here's to many Great days that will come 🥂

 _Thanks for reading!_